Here, Liz tells us about the need to work together to change the economic system.

 About Liz Zeidler

-Liz Zeidler is co-founder and chief executive of Happy City – a small team with a big mission, to help make what matters count.
-Happy City challenges the idea that the world has to be about endless consumption and GDP growth, because it thinks people want something better than that.
+Liz Zeidler is co-founder and chief executive of Centre for Thriving Places – a small team with a big mission, to help make what matters count.
+Centre for Thriving Places has to be about endless consumption and GDP growth, because it thinks people want something better than that.

 The latest Thriving Places Index was launched in partnership with Triodos Bank.
-If you’re interested in using the TPI or working with Happy City to embed a wellbeing economy approach in your business, community or public body, get in touch.
+If you’re interested in using the TPI or working with Centre for Thriving Places to embed a wellbeing economy approach in your business, community or public body, get in touch.